If you use intermittent catheters, your healthcare provider may recommend catheter insertion supplies or a catheterization insertion kit.

 It’s important to fully lubricate a catheter before inserting it.
 Lubricating your catheter helps minimize friction in the urethra during insertion and withdrawal.

-Friction from a catheter that’s uncoated or not fully lubricated can make using a catheter feel painful or uncomfortable.
+Friction from an uncoated or underlubricated catheter can make using it feel painful or uncomfortable.

-If you use a pre-lubricated or hydrophilic catheter, you may not need to use the included packet of catheter lubricant, but it’s nice to have on hand just in case.
+If you use a pre-lubricated or hydrophilic catheter, you may not need to use the included catheter lubricant packet, but it’s nice to have on hand just in case.

 Drape or Underpad